coreos/docs/enterprise-registry/log-debugging/index.md

 ## Personal debugging

 When attempting to debug an issue, one should first consult the logs of the web workers running the Enterprise Registry.
-This can be obtained in two different ways: manually or via a script.

 Please note that both of these methods assume that they are being executed on the host machine.

-### Manual

 {% raw %}
 ```sh